This initiative aims at engaging undergraduates at all ranks in research.

 5. A better understanding of what it would be like as a graduate student

 The program entails the following:

 A. The student finds a Food Science and Technology faculty advisor and engages in research for at least one semester: the area of research is completely up to the student.
-Advisor must agree to supervise the student during the agreed upon term of research (sign and date Form Appendix C)
+Advisor must agree to supervise the student during the agreed upon term of research (sign and date Form A)